lwjglgamedev/vulkanbook/bookcontents/chapter-07/chapter-07.md

 }
 ```

 We are defining the coordinates of a cube, and setting some random texture coordinates to see some changes in the color.
-We need to create also a new `Entity` instance in order to render the cube.
+After that, we need to create also a new `Entity` instance in order to render the cube.
 We want the cube to spin, so we use the `handleInput`method, that will be invoked periodically to update that angle:

 ```java
 public class Main implements IAppLogic {